Current News

 Latha Vasudevan, Section President

-The Academic, Industrial, and Research Radiation Safety Section (AIRRS) is seeking nominations, including self-nominations, for the following positions:
+The Academic, Industrial, and Research Radiation Safety (AIRRS) Section of the Health Physics Society (HPS) is still seeking nominations for the following positions.
+Self-nominations are always encouraged.

 1. Secretary-elect (one-year term as secretary-elect, two-year term as secretary, 2024–2027)